Undergraduate Research and Creative Activity Opportunities

 UAA offers myriad opportunities for novices through advanced researchers and artists.
 This includes both curricular and co-curricular activities!
 Below is an overview of some of the many classes, programs, and other opportunities available to students interested in research and creative activity at UAA.
 For help navigating this page or if you want to discuss your options, check the contact information at the beginning of this page.

-Research and Creative Activity Events Calendar
+Research and Creative Scholarship Showcase

 Research and Creative Activity Funding Opportunities